cda-tum/mqt-qmap/docs/na_zoned_compiler.md

 ```

 Now, the created compiler can be used to compile the circuit from above.
-The output is in the `.naviz` format that can be read by the `NAViz` tool
+The output is in the `.naviz` format that can be read by the `MQT NAViz` tool
 at [github.com/cda-tum/mqt-naviz](https://github.com/cda-tum/mqt-naviz).
 This tool allows visualizing the resulting quantum computation.